aseemrb/aseemrb.github.io/_posts/2018-10-31-lunch-with-knuth.md

 Whenever Knuth gives a talk, almost all of it is interactive and Q/A based.
 He takes *all kinds of* questions (except politics and religion) from the audience.
 I could only appreciate all the wisdom his answers had.
 Almost every opinion was accompanied by an anecdote from his own life experience.
-Here's a set of things that were brought up during the lunch and the talk (unfortunately, I forgot most of the conversations).
+Here's a set of things that were brought up during the lunch and the talk (unfortunately, I forgot most of the conversations).<br>
+*The public talk is now available [on youtube](https://youtu.be/XWR5Y3Wf8Fo).*

 ### On P vs NP
 Knuth believes that [P = NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).
 This obviously needs an explanation, and I will